 My research focuses on theoretical models primarily related to cosmological galaxy evolution, star formation, and the interstellar medium (ISM).
 I develop large scale numerical simulations to simulate the interplay between small scale star formation, ISM physics, and global galaxy evolution.
-Layered on top of this, I spend a good bit of time thinking about how photons traverse the dusty and molecular ISM, and how to quantitatively connect models of star formation and galaxy evolution with cutting-edge observations.
+This approach is fun as it allows me to work on problems ranging from galaxy evolution during the epoch of reionization through molecular cloud structure in the Milky Way.

-I spend a lot of cycles thinking about high performance computing and the development of large computer simulation software for astrophysics.
+I'm interested in high performance computing, and the development of large computer simulation software for astrophysics.
 To that end develop parallel radiative transfer packages for hydrodynamic simulations, and contribute to a number of distributed public code bases.
 I'm also interested in astrophysics in the era of large data sets, and collaborate with the University of Florida Informatics Institute, where I am an affiliate faculty member.

 I am an associate (and member of the founding team) of the recently formed international Cosmic Dawn Centre in Copenhagen.
 This research centre, funded by the Danish National Research Foundation is dedicated to understanding the formation of the first galaxies, stars and black holes in the Universe.